A curvy figure has long been considered a feminine ideal (think classic hourglass).

 If this is where you're at, you can step on to the next stage of a BA journey and consult with a Board Certified plastic surgeon.

-If a surgeon thinks you are an unhealthy weight (if your BMI is higher than 30 the risks after surgery are greater), they may suggest losing weight before undergoing surgery.
+If a plastic surgeon thinks you are an unhealthy weight (if your BMI is higher than 30 the risks after surgery are greater), they may suggest losing weight before undergoing surgery.

 A surgeon is responsible for your safety and their job is to minimize any surgical risks.